 2) What does the whole population look like?

-This analysis, an effort one year in the making, includes every player drafted between 1990 and 2019 (in the first seven rounds) – which, in total after removing players that were drafted twice, includes over 5,000 players.
+This analysis, an effort one year in the making, includes every player drafted between 1990 and 2019 (in the first seven rounds) – which, in total after removing players that were drafted twice, includes nearly 6,000 players.

 The translations I use, while similar to the originals, do differ.
 I’ve also built translations for leagues where they were previously non-existent.
 All told, I’ve included over 40 league translations in the analysis.
 The analysis follows the players along for five years of development, through their D-1 year (pre-draft year) until their D+3 year (third year after their true draft year), essentially tracking them from Age 16/17 to 21/22.